Saturday, March 17, 2018

 On Wall Street Journal’s website, as I read Ellenberg’s analysis, I immediately thought of the time I had purchased this book myself; an Indian paperback edition.

-It was in 1990 I think, when I embarked on this ambitious project of reading Hawking’s book.
+It was in 1990, I think, when long before kindles arrived, I'd embarked on this ambitious project of reading Hawking’s book.

 Ambitious, because I was barely 23 then.